About the Guide

 El Escorial – Just 45 minutes from Madrid to the northwest is the famous city of San Lorenzo del Escorial.
 The city is known for its massive monastery and palace complex built in the 1600’s.
 To this date, it’s the burial grounds for 4 centuries of Spanish Royalty.
-Rainbow Tours Madrid even does a guided tour of el Escorial including the transfer.
-Save 10% by downloading the full guide.
+Rainbow Tours Madrid even does a guided tour of el Escorial including the transfer. e.

 Barcelona – Believe or not, you can actually do a day trip from Madrid to Barcelona.
 Thanks to the AVE, Spain’s high speed train, you can travel between the two cities in just over two hours one way.
 If you don’t have time for a full visit to Barcelona, but you don’t want to miss the highlights, check out this tour which gives you the opportunity make Barcelona a day trip from Madrid.

-We’ve got great tips and additional considerations for your trip in the full guide including things like finding the perfect portable smart phone charger, buying travel insurance, accessing a VPN, buying European rail passes and getting airport lounge access.
+We’ve got great tips and additional considerations for your trip in the full guide including things like finding the perfect portable smart phone charger, buying travel insurance, accessing a VPN, buying Eurail train passes and getting airport lounge access.

 What interests you most about Madrid?
 Would you consider visiting?
 Let us know in the comments below!